Shopping Cart

 Back sleeping

 It is very important that you always put your baby to sleep on their back.
-Some newborns will protest when laid on their back to sleep, however there are ways to help them feel more secure.
+Some newborns will protest when laid on their back to sleep, however, there are ways to help them feel more secure.

-Help your baby get used to sleeping on their back by using a gently weighted swaddle to keep baby snug and comforted.
-Nested Bean’s Zen Neo™ is specifically designed to ease transition from womb to world.
+Help your baby get used to sleeping on their back by using a gently weighted swaddle to keep the baby snug and comforted.
+Nested Bean’s Zen Neo™ is specifically designed to ease the transition from womb to world.

 Uncomfortable